All Episodes

 So they stop giving to charity or they decrease their contributions to charity.

-Uh and what that means then is that there's nothing left.
+And what that means then is that there's nothing left.

-Uh and that is that is a serious business.
+And that is a serious business.

-Uh it's not it's not something minor and peripheral.
+It's not something minor and peripheral.

 David Brooks in the New York Times today bemoans the way we are once again in the big government small government war.

-What is more fundamental To fight about.
+What is more fundamental to fight about?

 It's not really fighting about the size of government.